 What’s quality inspection checklist？

-An inspection criteria sheet (ICS) or simply a QC checklist outlines quality requirements and specifications with your products in a way that makes them clear, concise and user friendly for your supplier.
+An inspection criteria sheet (ICS) or simply a QC inspection checklist outlines quality requirements and specifications with your products in a way that makes them clear, concise and user friendly for your supplier.
 It’s one of the simplest, yet most effective, ways to prevent defects in your goods.

 Why you should create a quality control inspection checklist?